Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 A toy, a learning tool... both.
 FlashMaster replaces flash cards for +-*/ math facts.
 Use it with or without the adjustable timer, with or without sounds.
 Missed problems can be run separately.
 Change the problem format, put the "variable" in any position.
 This is a great tool, that's great fun, even for twice exceptional gifted kids...
 PC Magazine review

-LiveScribe SmartPen Recommended
+LiveScribe Smartpen Recommended

 Records audio and links it what you write.
 Missed something?
 Tap on your notes or drawings with the tip of your Pulse smartpen to hear what was said while you were writing.
 No Need to Lug the Laptop.
-Now available at Costco, too

 Mathematics Recommended by Harold R. Jacobs